-- In a small jar, add all the ingredients – tamari, lime juice, honey and olive oil together.
-Shake well and serve.
+- In a mixing bowl, add all the ingredients – tamari, lime juice, rice malt syrup and grapeseed oil together.
+Mix well.

-- If you don’t have tamari, you can replace it with light soy sauce however, then this will no longer be a gluten-free salad as soy sauce contains wheat.
+- If you don’t have tamari, you can replace it with light soy sauce; however, this will no longer be a gluten free salad as soy sauce contains wheat.
 Tamari can be easily bought at most supermarkets.

 - If not serving a vegan salad, you can substitute rice malt syrup with honey if not available.

 - Dress salad when ready to serve; otherwise, the salad may become too watery.